 A person must satisfy all the criteria set out in the Act.
 The Act requires that the applicant has, or has had, gender dysphoria, has lived in their acquired gender for two years prior to the application, and intends to live permanently in their acquired gender.

-This Act may not apply to all trans and gender-diverse students but is worth covering here.
-Trans and gender-diverse students can have anxiety and depression.
+This Act may not apply to all trans and gender-diverse students, but is mentioned here as there is an increased prevalence of anxiety and depression among trans and gender-diverse students.
 Gender dysphoria in the UK is also a recognised mental health condition (although this is highly contested).

 Reasonable adjustments can be made for trans and gender-diverse students by adjusting working hours or coursework deadlines, or allowing individuals to be absent during standard study hours for reasons relating to transitioning.